Freedom of religion in Japan

-The Article 20 of the Japanese Constitution provides for freedom of religion in Japan.
+Article 20 of the Japanese Constitution provides for freedom of religion in Japan.

 In 2023, the country was scored 4 out of 4 for religious freedom.

 Religious demography

 The government of Japan does not require religious groups to report their membership, so it was difficult to accurately determine the number of adherents to different religious groups.
 The Agency for Cultural Affairs reported in 2017 that membership claims by religious groups totaled 182 million.
 This is out of a total population of 127 million, but does not account for overlapping memberships (some families may be registered at both a Buddhist temple and a Shinto shrine), or double membership due to change of address.
 This number, which is nearly twice Japan's population, reflects many citizens' affiliation with multiple religions.
 For example, it is very common for Japanese to practice both Buddhist and Shinto rites.

 According to the Agency's annual yearbook, in 2020, 88 million persons identify themselves as Shinto, 84 million as Buddhist, 2 million as Christian, and over 7 million follow "other" religions, including Tenrikyo, Seicho-no-Ie, the Church of World Messianity, and PL Kyodan.
 Academics estimate that there are 230,000 Muslims in Japan, 20% of whom are Japanese citizens; there are an estimated 2–4,000 Jews in the country.

 As of December 2017, under the 1951 Religious Juridical Persons Law, the Government recognized 157 schools of Buddhism.
 The six major schools of Buddhism are Tendai, Shingon, Jōdō (Jōdo-shū and Jōdo Shinshū sects), Zen (Sōtō and Rinzai sects), Nichiren, and Nanto Rokushū.
 In addition, there are a number of Buddhist lay organizations, including Soka Gakkai, which reported a membership of eight million.
 The two main schools of Shinto are the Association of Shinto Shrines and Kyohashinto.
 In addition, the postwar legal changes ended the Japanese imperial regime's use of discourses of "not religion" (hishūkyō) to protect the religious privileges of state backed Shinto movements.